 It depends on the breed, but started pullets are on average around $15 to $25, although this amount varies by location.
-If you purchase one from a hatchery, you will also need to pay shipping.
-It’s typically best to buy a started pullet in your local area.
+If you purchase one from a hatchery, you will also need to pay shipping (unless the shipping is embeded in the price).
+It’s typically best to buy a started pullet in your local area instead of online.

 How Do You Get Chickens In Your Backyard?

 To start raising chickens in your backyard, first make sure you can have chickens!
 Otherwise, you might have a nasty surprise visit from your city/town officials, and, heartbreakingly, you might have to re-home your flock.
-If you’re sure it’s okay to have chickens, you will need to make sure all their basic necessities such as the coop (or brooder, if they’re chicks), feed, water, and etc are covered.
-You can learn more about what backyard chickens need here.
-You can also find out where to buy baby chicks here.
+If you’re sure it’s okay to have chickens, you will need to make sure all their basic necessities such as the coop (or brooder, if they’re chicks), feed, water, etc are covered.

-If you want to hatch chicks from eggs (you can get eggs from a local dealer – just make sure the flock has a rooster), you’ll need an incubator, You can read about the best incubators I recommend here, and my favorite incubator here.
+If you want to hatch chicks from eggs (you can get eggs from a local dealer – just make sure the flock has a rooster).
+You’ll need an incubator as well.
+You can read about the best incubators I recommend here, and my favorite incubator here.

 Where Can I Buy Egg Laying Chickens?

 You can buy egg laying chickens at a hatchery, your local farm store (like Tractor Supply, Orschelns, Southern States, or Rural King, depending on your region), or from a local breeder.

 To find a local breeder, it’s best to ask at farm stores in your area, or look on Facebook for groups.
 If you want a specific breed, you can search Facebook for breeder groups.
 If you plan to use a hatchery, choose one near you – the chicks will be shipped overnight or 2 day priority.
 A hatchery close to you means the chicks will have less time in transit.